ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 By executing specific commands, we can determine the type of global and detailed routing that will be performed.
 In case we want to change the routing type, we can use the `set` command followed by the parameter names mentioned in the routing section of the README.md file.

-## Perform detailed routing using TritonRoute and explore the routed layout.
+-Perform detailed routing using TritonRoute and explore the routed layout.
 Command to perform routing

       ```bash